-Also known as mammoplasty, breast enlargement and breast enhancement, breast augmentation is a popular surgical procedure that uses implants to augment the size and shape of a woman’s breasts.
+Also known as mammoplasty, breast enlargement and breast enhancement, breast augmentation surgery is a popular surgical procedure that uses a breast implant to augment the size and shape of a woman’s breasts.

-The procedure involves the insertion of specially designed implants behind the breasts, giving them a fuller and more rounded shape.
+Followed by breast augmentation recovery treatments, The procedure of breast enlargement surgery involves the insertion of specially designed breast implants behind the breasts, giving them a fuller and more rounded shape.

 As well as enhancing appearance, breast enhancement can also have a positive impact on a woman’s confidence and self-image.

 Breast reduction is a frequently performed and highly effective surgical procedure that is used to reduce the size of large or heavy breasts.